-In order to fulfil our Prevent duty (in line with The Open University Prevent Principles), our employees or agents have a statutory obligation to report concerns that an Open University staff member or Student is at risk of being drawn into terrorism.
+To fulfil our Prevent duty (in line with our Prevent Principles), our employees or agents have a statutory obligation to report concerns that an Open University Student or staff member is at risk of being drawn into terrorism.
 Relevant information can be shared with our Prevent team or external parties (for example the Police and Channel - a programme that supports people who are vulnerable to radicalisation).